anza-xyz/solana-pay/core/README.md

 #### Requirements

 Before you can receive payments, you'll need to obtain a native SOL address.
-This doesn't cost anything, and you can use [Phantom](https://phantom.app/) or [FTX.us](https://ftx.us/) to get set up.
+This doesn't cost anything, and you can use any wallet to get started.

+If you want to receive USDC or another SPL token on Solana, you'll need to create a token account, which may require a small amount of SOL.

+One way to do both is to use FTX / FTX.us, which will provide a native SOL deposit address and an associated USDC token account to receive payments.

 ---